Hagi17/Public/turingmachine/readme.md

 '\*' reads any character, '\_' reads an empty field
 '\*' writes no character, '\_' writes an empty field
 *%tmpl%* will be replaced by the specified template character for this instance (standard: '\_')
+'ic' before the input Character specifies that both upper and lower case will be read

 All commentlines before any other line (except for empty lines) will be displayed when running the TM File as Main.